raeddarweesh/keyb/README.md

 Right‑click (mouse button 3) – simulated via the 🖰 key.

-Swipe typing – enable with the ✍ button, then drag over letters; release to insert the predicted word.
+Swipe typing – enable with the knot button button, then drag over letters; release to insert the predicted word.

 Change modes – click the 🖮 button to cycle through Normal → Auto‑shrink → Ribbon → Numeric keypad.

 Change themes – click the ◐ button to cycle through 8 colour schemes.

-Change button shape – click 🕹 to cycle through four shapes.
+Change button shape – click square button to cycle through four shapes.

 Dock left – click ⮀ to attach the window to the left edge (only a sliver remains).

-Opacity cycle – click 🟫 to decrease opacity; wrap‑around to full opacity.
+Opacity cycle – click circular button to decrease opacity; wrap‑around to full opacity.

 Screenshot – press 📷 to capture the entire screen (saves as screen_YYYYMMDD_HHMMSS.png).